AdeepaS/Blog-Website/README.md

 # Blog-Website
-A full-stack blog website with user authentication, post creation, and comment features.
+A full-stack blog website with user authentication, post creation,(CRUD operations) and comment features.